Which city is cheaper, Cape Cod or Philadelphia?

 Both Cape Cod and Philadelphia are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Philadelphia for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.
 Also, the winter months attract visitors to Cape Cod because of the shopping scene and the cuisine.

 The weather in Cape Cod can be very cold.
 Philadelphia can be very cold during winter.
 Philadelphia is much colder than Cape Cod in the winter.
-The temperature in Philadelphia is usually 30°F (-1°C) in January, and Cape Cod stays around 31°F (-0°C).
+The daily temperature in Philadelphia averages around 30°F (-1°C) in January, and Cape Cod fluctuates around 31°F (-0°C).

 Philadelphia usually receives around the same amount of sunshine as Cape Cod during winter.
 Philadelphia gets 152 hours of sunny skies, while Cape Cod receives 153 hours of full sun in the winter.